-Terry Mohn Board Chairman and Business Advisor
+Terry Mohn Founder and CEO

 Terry also served as Project Director for the Global Microgrid Center (a non-profit organization), which is a test and certification, R&D and innovation facility focused on advancing microgrid supplier capabilities to address the changing energy market.
 The Center is designed to test and certify electric energy equipment, software, construction and project delivery.
 It is a partnership between Santa Fe Innovation Park, Santa Fe Community College, US Laboratories, multi-national corporations, researchers, work force developers and global non-governmental organizations.

-Terry also serves as chairman of the United Nations Foundation MicroGrid Work Group and is one of seven work groups focused on "Sustainable Energy for All", that provides a global platform for practitioners to identify and address market and other barriers to the effective delivery of clean, affordable energy services for the globe by 2030.
+Terry also served as chairman of the United Nations Foundation MicroGrid Work Group and is presently one of seven work groups focused on "Sustainable Energy for All", that provides a global platform for practitioners to identify and address market and other barriers to the effective delivery of clean, affordable energy services for the globe by 2030.
 Operating in the space between grid extension and decentralized solutions, microgrids have been characterized by some as the “missing middle” in electrification.

 Terry Mohn specializes in clean energy and the improvement of the electric grid by using modern technology.
 He has 30 years' experience in large-scale system architecture, business strategy, and technology investment strategy.
 Terry focuses on business integration of technologies, primarily supporting smart grid, building automation systems, communication systems, distribution automation, smart metering and demand management.
 He also is very involved in technology research, funding and commercialization and works closely with major universities.